IrvingDecarlo/dotnet-publish-nuget/README.md

 ```
 nuget-key: ${{ secrets.NUGET_API_KEY }}
 ```
-3. `restore-workloads`: Restore the projects' workloads?
-1 for 'true', 0 for 'false'.
-Defaults to false:
+3. `restore-workloads`: "Restore the projects' workloads?
+Accepts 'true' or 'false'.
+Defaults to 'false' if not specified."
 ```
-restore-workloads: 1
+restore-workloads: 'true'
 ```

 It has no outputs.